crabycode/Cmatrix/README.md

 # Cmatrix
-This is a program that does the most basic matrix tasks in C
+This is a program that does the most basic quadratic matrix tasks in C